Field-theoretic versus data-driven evaluations of electromagnetic corrections to hadronic vacuum polarization in $(g-2)_\mu$: Introduction

-Commonly divided into the IB effects from quark-mass (strong) and quark-charge (QED) differences, the leading QED correction (hereafter denoted as HVP$\gamma$) shown in Fig.~\ref{fig:HVPgamma} is more subtle for several reasons.
+Commonly divided into the IB effects from quark-mass (strong) and quark-charge (QED) differences, the leading QED correction, HVP$\gamma$ shown in Fig.~\ref{fig:HVPgamma} (right), is more subtle for several reasons.
 First, it requires putting the internal photon on a lattice, which, depending on the scheme, may cause significant power-law effects in the lattice volume and, possibly, a zero-mode problem.
 Second, in terms of hadronic degrees of freedom, this correction is expected to be dominated by pseudoscalar-meson exchanges and light-meson loops, hence receiving a sizeable contribution from long distances where the lattice signal becomes noisy.
 Third, as found in Refs.~\cite{Parrino:2025afq,Djukanovic:2024cmq}, the QED correction has a steep chiral dependence close to the physical pion mass, which requires a careful extrapolation to the physical point.

-To address the subtleties in evaluating the HVP$\gamma$ on a lattice, one often resorts to phenomenological estimates using field-theoretical models.
+To address the subtleties in evaluating the HVP$\gamma$ correction on a lattice, one often resorts to phenomenological estimates using field-theoretic models.
 They complement the lattice QCD evaluation to properly account for the long-distance behavior and the extrapolation to the physical point.
 Such a model has recently been used by us in Refs.~\cite{Parrino:2025afq,Biloshytskyi:2022ets}, within an approach involving the hadronic light-by-light scattering amplitude via a Cottingham-like formula.
 This model accurately captures the chiral dependence of lattice results~\cite{Parrino:2025afq,Djukanovic:2024cmq}, while its prediction of a negative net contribution aligns with the results obtained by the RBC \& UKQCD Collaboration ($-1(6)\times 10^{-10}$)~\cite{RBC:2018dos} and the BMW Collaboration ($-1.5(0.6)\times 10^{-10}$)~\cite{Borsanyi:2020mff}.

 To reduce the model dependence of the phenomenological estimate, it is tempting to evaluate the leading contributions to HVP$\gamma$ using the data-driven approach.
 Developments in this direction have been performed in Refs.~\cite{Jegerlehner:2017gek,Budapest-Marseille-Wuppertal:2017okr}, and the recent analysis in Ref.~\cite{Hoferichter:2023sli} yields $0.71(1.75)\times 10^{-10}$ for the net HVP$\gamma$ estimate.
-However, as we show explicitly in this paper, the respective treatment of certain dominant channels (such as $\pi^0\gamma$) within the data-driven approach does \textit{not} align with the way the HVP$\gamma$ correction is defined in the lattice QCD approach.